 - Reducing bulging, protruding, or herniated discs

 - Decreasing intra-discal pressure by the application of negative pressure

 In addition, our Medical providers, if needed will recommend using Platelet Rich therapy with Cold Laser-Spinal Decompression Therapy.
-This trifecta of therapies (Cold laser, Spinal Decompression, and PRP) has the potential to provide relief from the pain caused by more severe disc and nerve problems.
+This trifecta of therapies (Cold laser, Spinal Decompression, and PRP) has the potential to provide relief from pain caused by more severe disc conditions.